opensourceradio/ram/docs/archive/upload.md

 <!-- IN PROGRESS !!! -->

-# Uploading Shos #
+# Uploading Shows #

 ## Creating an Upload Show ###
 Uploaded shows are created in the archive.
 If you don't already have one, you can create it:
 - shows (in the menu on the right)
 - dropdown to 'Upload - KPFK Online Programming'
 - click Add New Show button
 - fill out form: the time and day determine where/when the show will appear in the archive
 - update

 ## Uploading a Show ##
 To upload a show:
 - make sure it's an mp3 file at 128kbps, 44100 sample rate, stereo
 - log in to the archive
 - upload (in the menu on the right)
 - pick the show and the instance (date/time) with the dropdowns
-- either drag the file to the box which says 'or drop file here' or click 'choose file' and find the file
+- either drag the file to thebox which says 'or drop file here' or click 'choose file' and findthe file
-- NOTE: the update button is only for the Public FIle entry.
+- NOTE: the update buttonis only for the Public FIle entry.
 If you're not entering data for the public file, DON'T click the update button.